Case study – Development of instrumented micro-pilot methods for liquid foams

 Service contact: R&D

-Following various requests from customers dealing with foaming problems or, on the contrary, wishing to improve the texture of their mousses, RHEONIS has developed an approach to instrumented micro-pilot on a rheometer to produce liquid foams under controlled conditions and to qualify their texture and stability.
+Following various requests from customers dealing with foaming issues or on the contrary wishing to improve the texture of their foams, RHEONIS has developed a micro-pilot approach instrumented on a rheometer to produce liquid foams under controlled conditions and qualify their texture. and their stability.

 Implementation of an instrumental technique in a fluidization cell for foams

-RHEONIS has implemented its expertise in rheometry, its experimental resources - in particular the fluidization cell fitted to its rheometers - and its unique methodology for developing an instrumented micro-pilot.
+RHEONIS has implemented its expertise in rheometry, its experimental resources - notably the fluidization cell equipping its rheometers - and its unique methodology for developing an instrumented micro-pilot.

 In this context, the following actions have been implemented: